Thank you for visiting our website.

 If you are an EXISTING CUSTOMER / TENANT / PROSPECTIVE TENANT, thank you so much for your patience through this time, we have received much encouragement and understanding and we have really appreciated your kind words.
 You would have already received various updates by email but we have gathered as much information as possible for you here.

-If you are an existing residential tenant, please find advices here.
+If you are an existing residential tenant, please find advice here.

 If you are a prospective tenant, someone who is due to move into a residential property in the near future, please find advices here.

-If you are a commercial tenant /leaseholder, please find advices here.
+If you are a commercial tenant /leaseholder, please find advice here.